dev-ansh-r/dcalpwan-server-stack/DEVELOPMENT.md

-├── assets            assets (eg. vectors, images) used by the frontend ├── components        react components shared throughout the frontend ├── console           root of the console application │   ├── api           api definitions to communicate with The Things Stack │   ├── containers    container components
-│   ├── lib           utility classes and functions
-│   ├── store         redux actions, reducers and logic middlewares │   ├── views         whole view components of the console (~pages) ├── containers        global react container components ├── lib               global utility classes and functions
+├── assets            assets (eg. vectors, images) used by the frontend ├── components        react components shared throughout the frontend ├── console           root of the console application │   ├── api           api definitions to communicate with middlewares │   ├── views         whole view components of the console (~pages) ├── containers        global react container components ├── lib               global utility classes and functions